zachmeador/you_hoard/DESIGN.md

-# You Hoard - Design Document
+# YouHoard - Design Document

 ## Overview

-You Hoard is a self-hosted YouTube archiving application designed to be simple, lightweight, and effective.
-Unlike TubeArchivist which uses complex infrastructure (Elasticsearch, Redis), You Hoard keeps it simple with FastAPI, SQLite, and proven downloading libraries.
+YouHoard is a self-hosted YouTube archiving application designed to be simple, lightweight, and effective.
+Unlike TubeArchivist which uses complex infrastructure (Elasticsearch, Redis), YouHoard keeps it simple with FastAPI, SQLite, and proven downloading libraries.

 **Target User**: Single user running a LAN web application for personal YouTube archiving.